 Methods of avoiding/reducing arrears related charges

 Some ways in which you can keep your fees and charges to a minimum are:

 - It is essential to maintain your loan repayments as agreed in order to avoid incurring charges such as surcharge interest;

 - Where a direct debit is set up to collect the loan repayments, please ensure that there are sufficient funds in your account to avoid any potential unpaid fees.

 Once an account goes into arrears, surcharge interest accrues on a daily basis.
 This is added onto the loan balance (capitalised) on a quarterly basis.
 Charging dates for most loans with ACC Loan Management are 15th March, 15th June, 15th September and 15th December, however, this may vary.
 If you require any further information in this regard, you can phone us on LoCall* 1850 708888 (or +353 1 961 2700 if calling from outside of Ireland) where we are available from Monday to Friday 9am to 5:30pm, excluding Bank Holidays.
-Alternatively you can write to us at Capita Asset Services (Ireland) Limited, Block C, Maynooth Business Campus, Maynooth, Co.
+Alternatively you can write to us at Asset Services, Block C, Maynooth Business Campus, Maynooth, Co.
 Kildare, W23 F854.

 Where you anticipate any difficulties with making your loan repayments, please contact us to discuss the matter.